MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 ### 2.1 Demo fulfillment application

-Next, use the Demo Fulfillment Provider to fulfill the order.
+Next, use the demo fulfillment provider to fulfill the order.
 Use the area switcher to navigate back to **Demo Providers**, and then select **Demo Fulfillment Provider**.

+1. In the left navigation pane, select the area switcher on the bottom left, and then select **Demo Providers**.
+1. On the **Demo Providers** page, under **Fulfillment Center - Demo**, select **Launch Demo**.
+1. Select the order in question, then use the wizard to move it through fulfillment steps all the way to shipment.
+Once this is complete, you should be able to see the updated status reflected in the Intelligent Order Management sales order table.

 ![IMG 22](media/demoproviders.png)

-Here you will select the order in question, then use the wizard to move it through fulfillment steps all the way to shipment.
-Once this is complete, you should be able to see the updated status reflected in the Intelligent Order Management sales order table.
 Inbound Accept

 ![IMG 23](media/inboundaccept.png)